MiningMarsh/steamos-extensions/README.md

 ### Unit Files

 The loader, in addition to persistence, also ensures that services from other extensions are enabled and loaded.
-This is the advantage of `steamos-extension-loader`, as `systemd-sysext` provides no equivalent mechanism (at least as far as this author was able to determine, *please* correct me if I have overlooked anything here).
+This is the advantage of `steamos-extension-loader`, as `systemd-sysext` provides no equivalent mechanism (at least as far as this author was able to determine; *please* correct me if I have overlooked anything here).

 The algorithm it uses to enable units is very straightforward:

 1. Any system unit file starting with `steamos-extension-` is passed to `systemctl preset`.
 After that, it checks if the unit is enabled.
-If it is enabled, and it is not yet running, `steamos-extension-loader.service` starts the unit.
+If it is enabled and it is not yet running, `steamos-extension-loader.service` starts the unit.
 This allows extension authors to decide which services and timers should be loaded by providing a correct systemd-preset file.

 2. User unit files are treated differently.
-Systemd does not have an equivalent to systemd preset for user units, thus every single unit is simply passed to `systemctl enable --global`, so that they will be loaded during logon.
+Systemd does not have an equivalent to systemd preset for user units; thus, every single unit is simply passed to `systemctl enable --global`, so that they will be loaded during logon.
 To control which units are running, you must ensure a correct install target.
 If you have a service fired by a timer that shouldn't run otherwise, omit the entire `[Install]` section in the unit file.

 ### System Updates

-The steamos update mechanism does not like systemd-sysext to be running, as it creates a read-only overlayfs on `/usr`.
+The SteamOS update mechanism does not like systemd-sysext to be running, as it creates a read-only overlayfs on `/usr`.
 To solve this problem, `systemd-sysext.service` unloads itself when `rauc.service` (the update service) is started.
 Unfortunately, `rauc.service` does not unload itself until reboot, which means all extensions are unloaded until reboot.
 Updates that occur during boot-up do not conflict with systemd-sysext, as they occur earlier in the boot process.

 ## Extensions